Webinar: Charting China’s Power Sector Coal Decarbonization

 Thank you, Jessica, for the nice introduction.

 First, China’s clean power transition needs two accelerations at the same time.
-While accelerating phase down of coal, we will need to accelerate renewable development and integration.
-Renewables will need to first feed all the new demand and then to replace coal.
-Let’s be real, coal generation is still growing, good news is the share of renewables grows too.
-In 2021, coal accounts about 62% of total generation, hydro about 16%, nuclear 5%, wind 8%, and solar 4%.
-Renewables (hydro, wind, and solar) overtook coal in new capacity in 2013, and renewable combined exceeded 50% of the new capacity in 2016, and in 2021, 78% of the new capacity are renewables.
-According to the latest data from the National Energy Administration, by the end of 2021, the country’s installed wind and solar capacity both exceeded 300 GW, wind 328GW and solar 306GW.
-To achieve carbon neutrality goal, we need 10x today’s solar and wind capacity by mid-century, that’s the scale of acceleration we are talking here.
+While accelerating the phase-down of coal, we will need to accelerate renewable development and integration.
+Renewables will need to first meet all new demand and then replace coal.
+Let’s be real: coal generation is still growing, but the good news is the share of renewables is growing too.
+In 2021, coal accounts for about 62% of total generation, hydro about 16%, nuclear 5%, wind 8%, and solar 4%.
+Renewables (hydro, wind, and solar) overtook coal in new capacity in 2013, and renewables combined exceeded 50% of new capacity in 2016; in 2021, 78% of new capacity was renewables.
+According to the latest data from the National Energy Administration, by the end of 2021, the country’s installed wind and solar capacity both exceeded 300 GW: wind 328 GW and solar 306 GW.
+To achieve the carbon neutrality goal, we need 10x today’s solar and wind capacity by mid-century; that’s the scale of acceleration we are talking about.

 In a collaborative Nature Communications paper with Lawrence Berkeley National Laboratory, we found that if the current trend of declining renewables costs continues, by 2030, wind and solar could provide 39% of electricity generation, together with hydro (14%) and nuclear (10%), the share of non-fossil electricity could be 62%, compared to 50% commonly discussed.
 What’s more, it will be 11% cheaper than in the reference scenario.
 Wind and solar together could exceed 1800GW of capacity, compared to the 1200GW national goal.
 In another collaborative paper with Tongji University, we find cheap renewables reduces the need for carbon capture and storage by 80% in 2050 and saves water consumption for cooling by 10 billion cubic meters annually compared with the reference scenario.